-Dan and Gemma are available to teach a range of different swing dance styles and authentic jazz, as well as taster classes/workshops in dance-related topics such as technique, teacher training and musicality.
+Dan is available to teach a range of different swing dance styles and authentic jazz, as well as taster classes/workshops in dance-related topics such as technique, teacher training and musicality.
 Please contact us to arrange a booking.

 The Lindy Hop (or Lindy) is a partner dance that originated in 1920's and 30's Harlem, New York.
 The Dance itself consists of both 8 and 6 count steps and it includes footwork borrowed from the Charleston and Tap.